chinamike65/hugo-tuolesi/content/book3/book3en.md

 Not only does the Buddha have this kind of wisdom, but he also has a great compassion that never diminishes.

-Other gods, or Arahants, have limited ability of mind, merit or supernatural powers, and cannot understand all the sufferings of living beings.
+Other gods, or Arhats, have limited ability of mind, merit or supernatural powers, and cannot understand all the sufferings of living beings.

-For example, after an arahant enters samadhi, he will not know the suffering of all sentient beings; nor will ordinary worldly gods know the suffering of everyone.
+For example, after an arhat enters samadhi, he will not know the suffering of all sentient beings; nor will ordinary worldly gods know the suffering of everyone.

 If we are in danger and ask for help from ordinary gods in the world, even if he knows, he may not be able to save us.

-Even if we have power, we may not be able to save us.
+Even if they have power, we may not be able to save us.

 Because ordinary gods do not have great compassion and compassion, only the Buddha who has great compassion, has the ability, and will definitely save us!
 It is because the Buddha has the most perfect and supreme mind and merit.